- Never ski or snowboard alone.

 - Wear sunscreen to protect against sunburns.

-- Wearing a helmet is recommended for children, snowboarders, racers and high-risk environments such as back-country skiing, to prevent head injury.
-In 2014, the CSA released a new standard for a multi-impact ski and snowboard helmet.
+- Wearing a certified helmet is recommended for children, snowboarders, racers and high-risk environments such as back-country skiing, to prevent head injury.